zhangxin025/docs-1/api-reference/avatar/Overview.md

-Duix offers two types of AI Avatars: **Stock AI Avatars** and **Personal AI Avatars** both powered by our advanced AI engine.
-Personal AI Avatars can be customized using either a photo or a video, making it easy to create a lifelike digital version of yourself in minutes.
+Duix offers two types of AI Avatars: **Stock AI Avatars** and **Personal AI Avatars** both powered by our advanced AI engine. <br>Personal AI Avatars can be customized using either a photo or a video, making it easy to create a lifelike digital version of yourself in minutes.

 Discover how to get the best results when creating your AI Avatar and learn what makes a high-quality input essential.

 ------

-## Training Personal AI Avatars with Video
+##] Training Personal AI Avatars with Video

 To train your avatar using a video, simply upload a 10-second to 1-minute clip that includes **at least 5 seconds of clear audio** for voice cloning.
 We’ll guide you to select the most natural 5-second segment to help capture your authentic expressions and voice, ensuring a realistic face-to-face feel.